 Basel Committee on Banking Supervision, in its "Consultative Document on Operational Risk", defines "operational risk" as the risk of direct, or indirect, loss resulting from inadequate or failed internal processes, people and systems, or from external events.
-This definition includes legal risk.
+This definition includes legal risk1.

-The IT Act-2000 was enacted to handle issues relating to Information Technology.
-The IT Amendment Act-2008 had made further modifications to address more issues such as cyber crimes.
-It is critical that impact of cyber laws are taken into consideration by banks to obviate any risks arising therefrom.
+The Information Technology Act, 2000 (IT Act, 2000) was enacted to handle certain issues relating to Information Technology.
+The IT Amendment Act, 2008 has made further modifications to address more issues such as cyber crimes.
+It is critical that impact of cyber laws is taken into consideration by banks to obviate any risk arising there from.